-New development will be permitted where:
+New development will be supported where:

-- A net increase in biodiversity is provided through the creation of new habitat and the retention of key habitat, trees and wildlife corridors; - New open space provision prioritises opportunities for the provision of allotments or community growing schemes; - Opportunities to connect to existing or new footpath links beyond the application site are maximised; - Key areas of biodiversity and green space shown on the proposals map are preserved or enhanced or appropriately buffered by proposals and are not negatively impacted or reduced in size, scale or connectivity to wider networks of green infrastructure.

-• A positive and viable management mechanism is developed and committed to, ensuring the continued provision and maintenance of the green infrastructure asset.
+- A net increase in biodiversity is provided through the creation of new habitat and the retention of key habitat, trees and wildlife corridors; - New open space provision prioritises opportunities for the provision of allotments or community growing schemes; - Opportunities to connect to existing or new footpath links beyond the application site are maximised; - Key areas of biodiversity and green space shown on the proposals map are preserved or enhanced or appropriately buffered by proposals and are not negatively impacted or reduced in size, scale or connectivity to wider networks of green infrastructure; - A positive and viable management mechanism is developed and committed to, ensuring the continued provision and maintenance of the green infrastructure asset.

 E6.
-Character and setting of settlements:
+Character and setting of settlements: Character and setting of settlements

-The quality of the environment around our settlements of Truro, Threemilestone and Shortlanesend is valued by the community.
+The quality of the environment around our settlements of Truro, Threemilestone and Shortlanesend is highly valued by the community.
 This comprises both the landscape setting of the settlements and also the spaces around and setting of buildings.
-Both Truro and Shortlanesend have definite urban/rural boundaries and this character is important to the settlements and the surrounding area character is influenced by the quality of the spaces and structures that form the roads and byways of our area.
+Both Truro and Shortlanesend have definite urban/rural boundaries and this character is important to the setting of those places.
+An incremental erosion of this urban/rural fringe from even small scale proposals could change the character of the rural landscapes surrounding the city.
+All proposals that extend the urban area need to be carefully considered to avoid the erosion of character and the loss of the urban/rural split.
+For this reason, Policy E6 applies around the edge of the current urban areas where the impact of development must be further considered.
+In both the settlements and the surrounding area character is influenced by the quality of the spaces and structures that form the roads and byways of our area.